Research

 Earth's lower mantle

 Fascinating structures have been unveiled within the Earth's interior through seismic imaging investigations.
 Dynamic simulations have demonstrated that the formation and destruction of these structures can have a significant impact on surface tectonics and volcanic activities.
 Our research offers crucial physical and chemical parameters that aid in comprehending the origins of these structures.
 At ASU, we collaborate with a diverse group of experts, including Ed Garnero (seismology), Mingming Li (geodynamics), and Joe O'Rourke (dynamics), spanning geophysics, geology, and planetary science to foster a holistic understanding of the Earth's interior.
-Recent examples: deep water transport (Chen et al., 2020, EPSL), deep melting (Kim et al., 2020, GRL), nanocrystalline metal iron in shocked meteorite (Bindi et al., 2020, Science Advances), new mineralogy of the deep Earth (Ko et al., 2022, Nature).
+Recent examples: deep water transport (Chen et al., 2020, EPSL), deep melting (Kim et al., 2020, GRL), nanocrystalline metal iron in shocked meteorite (Bindi et al., 2020, Science Advances), and new mineralogy of the deep Earth (Ko et al., 2022, Nature).

 Earth's core-mantle boundary